Take a walk in the past

 Give offers good shopping opportunities.
 The area offers several good restaurants and good accommodations.

 Give Church was erected in the 12th century close by a sacred spring.
 The village of Give has since expanded and grew to prominence in 1892 when the Vejle-Give railway was opened.
-The local heritage museum, Give-Egnens Museum, relates the story of local moorland farming of yore.
+The local heritage museum, Museum Give, relates the story of local moorland farming of yore.